It’s never too late to travel around the world!

 - They can plan how much money the trip will cost because everything is prepaid and they just have to put aside some money for extra meals and shopping.

-Many people in retirement feel lonely and isolated.
+Some retirees feel lonely and isolated.
 Loneliness causes depression, affects our immune systems, and raises inflammation levels.
 It is well known that inflammation is the reason for chronic diseases like diabetes and heart disease.
 Also, it may contribute to dementia and Alzheimer’s.
 According to two new studies from Brigham Young University, loneliness and social isolation increase your risk of early death by as much as 50 percent.

 Being socially and physically active after retirement is crucial to our overall health.
 Join an international group tour, make new friends during your trip, and you will keep your mind sharp.
 Socializing is one of the best ways to ward off depression and dementia in retirement.